Jotis86/FridAI/README.md

 - Review comprehensive performance metrics specific to your problem type
 - Visualize model behavior through intuitive plots and charts
 - Understand feature importance to gain business insights
+- **Export your trained model as a Python notebook with reproducible code**
 - Export your trained model for implementation in other systems
+- Download results and visualizations for reports and presentations

 ### 5️⃣ Generate Predictions
 - Enter new data points through a user-friendly interface
 - Get instant predictions with confidence levels
+- **Check if your input data contains unusual values that could affect reliability**
+- **Use What-If Analysis to see how changing inputs affects predictions**
 - Visualize prediction probabilities across different classes
 - Make data-driven decisions based on model outputs
+- Process multiple predictions at once with batch prediction

+### 6️⃣ Educational Resources
+- **Access algorithm selection guides based on your problem type**
+- **Learn about model strengths and weaknesses through interactive tooltips**
+- **Understand statistical concepts with clear explanations**
+- Get recommendations for model improvements based on your data characteristics
+- Explore feature relationships to gain deeper insights

 ## 💻 Technical Details